websmartbd/Weather-App/README.md

 npm -v
 ```

-To install all the dependences of the project, run the following command:
+To install all the dependencies of the project, run the following command:

 ```